Interval Data import

 Import multiple meter readings for one or more meters using:

-Interval data is tracked for a meter
+• Interval data is tracked at the meter level on channels.

 How to get your interval data